gordonwatts/hep-programming-hints/awkward-hints.md

 ```

 In this snippet, `ak.combinations(array, 2, fields=[...])` produced an array of records with two fields (`p1` and `p2`) for each pair.
 We then utilized vectorized field access (`pairs.p1.energy`) and arithmetic to get the combined energy of each pair.

+Always use the `fields` argument to label the fields.
+It makes it much easier to understand what is going on later.

 ## Numpy Operations that *just work*